-The Council should consult the Environment Agency's 'Flood Risk Standing Advice (FRSA) for Local Planning Authorities', last updated 15 April 2015, when reviewing planning applications for proposed developments at risk of flooding, as well as the Broads Supplementary Planning Document on flood risk (where appropriate).
-The Council will consult the relevant statutory consultees as part of the planning application assessment and they should also contact non-statutory consultees (e.g. IDBs or Anglian Water) that have an interest in the planning application.
+The Councils should consult the Environment Agency's 'Flood Risk Standing Advice (FRSA) for Local Planning Authorities', last updated 15 April 2015, when reviewing planning applications for proposed developments at risk of flooding, as well as the Broads Supplementary Planning Document on flood risk (where appropriate).
+The Councils will consult the relevant statutory consultees as part of the planning application assessment and they should, in some cases, also contact non-statutory consultees (e.g. IDBs or Anglian Water) that have an interest in the planning application.